hifight/hifight.github.io/player/punk.md

 hifight: The Alpha, Da God, Hit Confirm
 ---

+The Alpha.
 Known for his Karin's whiff punish and hit confirm reaction that are clearly better than any top-level players in the world.
 In Japanese news on EVO 2017, they refer to Punk as 'The machine who plays on pad like SNK CPU'.